 I also have a post on a healthy vegan breakfast to help improve skin and hair growth.

 So anyway, I’ve been experimenting with two things in the last few months: licorice root extract and spearmint tea.
-Both of these are able to decrease testosterone, but more importantly, it lowers levels of DHT, which is the hormone that causes hair loss in men (but also some women).
+Both of these are able to decrease testosterone, but more importantly, it lowers levels of DHT, which is the hormone that causes androgenetic alopecia

-They are weak inhibitors compared to medications, but they will help slow down any hair loss if it’s caused by high androgen levels.
+They are weak inhibitors compared to medications, but they will help slow down it down if it’s caused by high androgen levels.
 Women with PCOS may benefit from taking these supplements according to research.

 Hair Growth Since Going On A Vegan Diet